 Residence Hall Safety

-Lock your door when you leave your room, even if you will be gone only for a minute.
+Lock your door and take your key when you leave your room, even if you will be gone only for a minute.
 It takes only about 8 seconds for someone to walk into an open room and remove an item.
 Notify Campus Safety promptly of any suspicious persons loitering in the vicinity of your building or room.
 Never leave purses, wallets, jewelry and other valuables unattended in laundry rooms, showers, or lobby areas.
 Mark your valuables for identification purposes.

 Safety In Your Car